littleidiot40/stac-collection-search/README.md

 The specific set of text keys/fields/properties of a resource to which the q operator is applied SHALL be left to the discretion of the implementation.

+**type** The `type` parameter should contain one or more values of an enumeration of known collection types.
+If the `type` parameter is provided by the client, only collections whose type, as indicated by the value(s) provided, are equal to one of the listed values shall be in the result set.

+**externalId** The `externalId` parameter should contain one or more values corresponding to external IDs of collections with the catalog.
+If the `externalId` parameter is provided by the client, only collections, as indicated by the value(s) provided, whose external IDs are equal to one of the listed values shall be in the result set.

 ## Response

-The response to a request (GET or POST) to the collection search endpoint must always be a Catalog object - a valid GeoJSON FeatureCollection that consists entirely of STAC Collection objects.
+The response to a request (GET or POST) to the collection search endpoint must always be a Catalog object that consists entirely of STAC Collection objects.

 ### Pagination

-OGC API supports paging through hypermedia links and STAC follows the same pattern for the cross collection search.
+OGC API supports paging through hypermedia links and STAC follows the same pattern for a collection search.
 For GET requests, a link with `rel` type `next` is supplied.
 This link may contain any URL parameter that is necessary for the implementation to understand how to provide the next page of results, eg: `page`, `next`, `token`, etc.